There's so many wars we fought,

 It was hard to leave him.
 She never even said goodbye.
 They both knew it was just a summer fling and neither talked about the future or leaving.
 Skylar never told him on which day she was going to be sent back home.
 She'd woken up the day before in her hotel room, lying beside him.
 Skylar had snuck out with all her belongings and left Spain without looking bad.
 Saying goodbye to him would've been too hard, and she hated to admit that.
 She had to keep reminding herself that he was just a summer fling.
 He didn't mean anything.

 Standing beside Victoire and Grace made it easier.
 The summer had felt like a wonderful dream.
 But just that: a dream.
-Going back to school with her two best friends was real life, and it sounded pretty damn good to her.
+Going back to school with her two best friends was real life.

 "So, are you over the modeling thing yet?"
 Grace asked as they climbed onto the train.

 Skylar looked at Grace and smiled.
-"Gracie, I'm just beginning."
+"Gracie, I'm just getting started."
 She beamed at her friends.
-"The designers really seemed to like me and my look.
+"The designers really seemed to like my look.
 I've even been signed by an agency!"

 "Wow," Victoire said, looking impressed.
 "You really are serious about this, aren't you?"